ISISComputingGroup/ibex_developers_manual/project_tools/Jenkins-Build-Server.md

 ## Setting up a Pipeline Build

-Pipeline builds are created by adding a Jenkinsfile to you root directory and then pointing Jenkins at your repository.
+Pipeline builds are created by adding a Jenkins file to you root directory and then pointing Jenkins at your repository.

 ### Jenkins File